 Shredding helps to take an extra step toward protecting confidential information.
 For example, things like witnessing the shredding and the type of shredder being used play an instrumental part in the extra protective measures:

 Witnessed shredding is the ability to observe the shredding process.
 It’s usually associated with mobile shredding services, so when they’re hired for shred events attendees get to watch each step of the shredding.

 A cross-cut shredder cuts the paper in two directions, giving you smaller paper shreds compared to traditional strip-cut shredders.
 With the small size of cross-cut shreds, it’s difficult if not impossible for thieves to reassemble your shreds.

 Get involved with nearby shred it events and find a scheduled event in your local community—typically you can expect most events to be held on Saturday mornings before noon.
 Using your mobile device, a search for “shredding events near me” should find a nearby event to attend.

 If there are no shred events in your area, consider hosting one yourself.
-Additionally, Shred Nations partners with organizations across the nation to help them host successful and engaging shred events.
+At Shred Nations we partner with shredding providers across the country to help individuals and organizations host successful shred events.